 Should you buy it?

-You want a foldable that feels like a flagship phone: The Razr has dropped some of its more novelty features in 2022, prioritising improvements to its camera, battery and chipset.
+You want a foldable that feels like a flagship phone: The Razr has dropped some of its more novelty features, prioritising improvements to its camera, battery and chipset.
 It’s still very pricey, but the Razr (2022) feels significantly more like a £1000 phone than its predecessor did.

 You want to zoom in close: While the rear camera has seen substantial improvements this time around, it still can’t compete with some of our favourite camera phones, including the zoom on the Samsung Galaxy S22 Ultra.